Peter-Kahl/When-It-Comes-to-Publishing-the-House-Rules/README.md

-# When the Higher Education System Flashes Red
+# When It Comes to Publishing, the House Rules

-#### Governance Opacity, Fiduciary Failure, and the Risk of Systemic Collapse
+#### How gatekeepers shape what we read, and the reality we think we know

 ![alt text](https://github.com/Peter-Kahl/When-It-Comes-to-Publishing-the-House-Rules/blob/main/got_it_publishing.jpg?raw=true)